LooDaHu/ARORA_General_-Introduction/Welcome file.md

 >Github: @LooDaHu
 >WeChat: a651120561

-This is just a simple tutorial about how to fast working on those mentioned frameworks.
+This is just a simple tutorial about how to start with those mentioned frameworks fast.
 If you want to learn more and deep, please refer [Django-rest-framework API GUIDE](https://www.django-rest-framework.org/).
 As for Retrofit2, I would not recommend you to learn their official document since their document is too simple to cover the essential part.
 Here is a [video set](https://www.youtube.com/watch?v=4JGvDUlfk7Y&list=PLrnPJCHvNZuCbuD3xpfKzQWOj3AXybSaM) on youtube may have some help.

 What you know about  [Django](https://docs.djangoproject.com/en/2.2/) is also able to use on the development when you use Django-RESTful framework because this framework is based on the Django.
 Sometimes, if you think the built-in functions in this framework is not good to use or not fit your requirement, using Django is an alternative way to try. # Welcome to Tutorial!